firebase/genkit/docs/config.md

 });
 ```

 In `plugins` you specify an array of plugins that will be made available to the framework.
-Plugins provide such features as: models, retrievers, indexers, flow state stores, trace stores, etc. One plugin can provide more than one thing, and even more than one, for example, model.
+Plugins provide features such as: models, retrievers, indexers, flow state stores, trace stores, etc. One plugin can provide more than one thing, and even more than one instance of that thing.

-`flowStateStore` tell Genkit which plugin to use for persisting flow states.
-The `firebase` plugin provides a Firestore implementation.
+`flowStateStore` tells Genkit which plugin to use for persisting flow states.
+The `firebase` plugin provides a Firestore implementation of a flow state store.

-`traceStore` (similar to `flowStateStore`) tell Genkit which plugin to use for persisting traces.
-The `firebase` plugin provides a Firestore implementation.
+`traceStore` (similar to `flowStateStore`) tells Genkit which plugin to use for persisting traces.
+The `firebase` plugin provides a Firestore implementation of a trace store.

 `enableTracingAndMetrics` instructs the framework to perform OpenTelemetry instrumentation and enable trace collection.